 The Rady Shell in San Diego Symphony’s new bay side venue is the first permanent year-round bay side concert venue in the nation operated by the Symphony Orchestra.
 The Rady Shell can accommodate audiences of 3,500 – 8,000 per concert and up to 10,000 for special events.

-Fabritecture were engaged for the technical design, fabrication and installation.
-The Rady Shell structure and other surrounding smaller structures.
+Fabritecture were engaged for the technical design and fabrication of the Rady Shell and surrounding Pavilion structures.
 The Shell itself comprises a rolled steel frame and PTFE cladding.
 The entire structure is approximately 236,000lbs (107,000kgs or 107 tonnes).

 The stage accommodates an orchestra size of up to 150 musicians and choir with a front of stage width of 32m and depth of 20m.
 The roof cantilevers 15m from the front of the stage and can carry a payload of up to 50T.